NIRATIAS

-NIRATIAS (an acronym for "Nothing Is Real and This Is a Simulation") is the ninth studio album by American rock band Chevelle, released on March 5, 2021.
+NIRATIAS (an acronym for "Nothing Is Real and This Is a Simulation") is the ninth studio album by the American rock band Chevelle, released on March 5, 2021.
 It was preceded by four singles: "Self Destructor", "Peach", "Remember When", and "Endlessly".
 The album was produced by Joe Barresi and was their first studio album in five years, the previous being 2016's The North Corridor.
 It is also their first album as a two-piece, as bassist Dean Bernardini left the band in late 2019, leaving vocalist Pete Loeffler to play both guitar and bass on the album.
 It marked the final album on their contract with long-time label Epic Records; future music from the band will be released on Alchemy Records.

 Unlike previous Chevelle albums, NIRATIAS is a concept album, with more instrumental and spoken word tracks, dealing with themes such as interstellar travel, mistrust in leadership, loss, and the past.